 Why Are We Attracted to Certain People and Not Others?

-The Imago Theory offers an explanation for our attractions.
+The Imago Theory explains our attractions.
 When it comes to attraction, we do not decide who we are drawn to, only whether or not we will do something about our attraction.
 Imago Relationship Therapy is a form of relationship counseling that helps couples identify how their unconscious mind affects their relationship.
 This process is involuntary.
 I think that most of us can say with certainty that we have found ourselves attracted to someone whom in retrospect, we find ourselves asking, “What was I thinking?”
 The point is, you weren’t.
 You were feeling, and the feelings were likely very unconscious.

 Attraction is a feeling.
 It is an intuitive pull toward someone that can, at times, be unexplainable.
 Although our thoughts influence our feelings, our attractions are a product of many unknown (unconscious) variables that often do not always make sense.
 Imago therapy helps us work to understand them.
 That’s where the Imago Relationship therapy comes in.
 What is important to understand is that our attractions can exist separate from a decision to act on them.
 We do not have control of who we find attractive, we simply have control over how we respond to this attraction.

 In the early 90’s, psychologist Harville Hendrix gave us a way to understand love, attraction and, relationships in his book, “Getting the Love You Want.”
 He called this the Imago Theory.
 This theory says that during our childhood, we develop an imprint of the positive and negative traits of our primary caregivers.
 This imprint is a collection of images and experiences that are both conscious and unconscious, and they form what is called our “IMAGO.”
 Imago is simply another word for image.
 This imprint or “

 imago” represents what is familiar, which includes both the good experiences as well as the uncomfortable ones.